Don’t see a date you want? Click here.

 Taught in real-time in our virtual classroom.
 Click here to learn more about our virtual classroom’s features.

-Class topics, dates and times subject to change.
-Instructor illness, inclement weather and other unexpected issues may result in class rescheduling.
+Class topics, instructor, dates and times subject to change.
+Instructor illness, inclement weather and other unexpected events may result in rescheduling.